zookzook/elixir-mongodb-driver/README.md

 :ok = Session.commit_transaction(session)
 :ok = Session.end_session(top, session)
 ```

-For more information see [Mongo.Session](https://hexdocs.pm/mongodb_driver/Mongo.Session.html#content) and have a look at the test units as well.
+For more information see `Mongo.Session` and have a look at the test units as well.

+### Aborting a transaction

+You have some options to abort a transaction.
+The simplest possibility is to return an `:error`.
+For nested
+function calls, the `Mongo.abort_transaction/1` function call that throws an exception is suitable.
+That means, you can just generate a `raise :should_not_happen` exception as well.

-### Command Monitoring
+## Command Monitoring

 You can watch all events that are triggered while the driver send requests and processes responses.
 You can use the
 `Mongo.EventHandler` as a starting point.
 It logs the events from the topic `:commands` (by ignoring the `:isMaster` command)